nveenjain/gravity/CONTRIBUTING.md

 are often contentious and we'd like to keep discussion brief, civil and focused on what we're actually doing, not wandering off into too much imaginary stuff.

-# How To Start Contribute
+# How To Start Contributing

 ## Forking the repo